-Something that I almost always have in my fridge is kimchi.
-Why? because it’s such a versatile ingredient that packs a strong flavour punch.
-Bonus is that it is also very healthy for you too.
-It’s made using lacto-fermentation which is a form of pickling that creates good bacteria and probiotics for your gut.
+Not only is it delicious and adds a lot of flavor to any dish you use it on, but it is also good for you because it uses Lacto-fermentation (a type of pickling) that creates good bacteria and probiotics for your gut.
 If you have never had this before, and you don't mind foods like sauerkraut then you should definitely try it!

-As an ingredient, it goes really well in soups, stir-fries, sandwiches, noodles or just eat it as side dish like they commonly do in Korean cuisine.
+Kimchi goes really well in soups, stir-fries, sandwiches, and noodles.
+You can also eat it as-is as a banchan like they commonly do in Korean cuisines.

 This dish takes 15 minutes and you can switch out the protein as well.
 I usually just use leftovers.

-Traditionally, the more tubular shaped rice cakes are used in a dish like this but I prefer the rice cake slices since they are more bite-sized, less messy and easier to eat.
-Rice cakes are usually located in the freezer aisle but they can also be found in the fridge section as well.
+For this recipe, I like to use the frozen rice cake slices instead of the tubular ones since they are more bite-sized and cook more quickly.
+Rice cakes are usually located in the freezer aisle of any Asian grocery store but they can also be found in the fridge section as well with the fresh noodles.

-[optional] Bonito flakes are paper thin shavings of a fermented and smoked tuna that are high in umami and smoky flavours.
-They go great as a garnish on any kind of dish to give it a nice smoky flavour.
+[optional] Bonito flakes are paper-thin shavings of fermented and smoked tuna that are high in umami and smoky flavors.
+They go great as a garnish on any kind of dish to give it a nice smoky flavor.

-Pre-heat the pan on medium-high heat with a bit of oil and butter.
+- Preheat the pan to medium-high heat with a bit of oil and butter.
 I highly recommend a non-stick frying pan for this.
 Do not use a cast iron skillet pan for rice cakes.
-I found this out the hard way, and was left with a lot of goopy messes.

-When the oil is hot and the butter has melted, add the pork and stir-fry it for a few minutes until it has browned and caramelized.
-Now you can add in the the kimchi, carrots and onions and stir-fry it together for a few minutes.
+- When the oil is hot and the butter has melted, add the pork and stir-fry it for a few minutes until it has browned and caramelized.
+Now you can add in the kimchi, carrots, and onions and stir-fry it together for a few minutes.